angelofallars/angelofallars/README.md

 I am an 18 year old open-source developer and Linux enthusiast from the Philippines.

+* Maintainer at [Waycrate](https://github.com/waycrate), an organization creating suckless tools in Rust.
 * Software developer for [Axyl](https://axylos.org/), an Arch Linux-based distribution.
 * Elite contributor at [Wareneutron Developers](https://wareneutron.com).
 * Frequent anime watcher.